-One study in 10 healthy adults investigated the effects of eating Brazil nuts on cholesterol levels.
-It gave them either 5, 20, or 50 grams of Brazil nuts or a placebo.
+One study of 10 healthy adults investigated the effects of eating Brazil nuts on cholesterol levels.
+It gave them either 5, 20, or 50 grams of Brazil nuts.

 After 9 hours, the group that received a 20- or 50-gram serving had lower levels of LDL (bad) cholesterol and higher levels of HDL (good) cholesterol, compared to groups that received lower doses (

-Another study analyzed the effects of eating Brazil nuts in obese people with selenium deficiency who were undergoing treatment for kidney disease.
+Another study analyzed the effects of eating Brazil nuts in people with obesity with selenium deficiency who were undergoing treatment for kidney disease.

 It found that eating Brazil nuts containing 290 mcg of selenium daily for 8 weeks significantly increased HDL cholesterol levels.
 Improving your HDL cholesterol levels may decrease your risk of heart disease (

 Furthermore, a 16-week study in obese teenagers observed that eating 15–25 grams of Brazil nuts per day improved blood vessel function and reduced LDL cholesterol and triglyceride levels (

 Brazil nuts’ effects on heart health are promising.
 Nevertheless, further research is needed to determine the optimal dose and which populations might reap the greatest benefits.